reboot0-de/se-tools/jsdoc/tutorials/Queue.md

 # Calling functions on elements

-The most complex functions for the queue are `Queue.processFirst(promiseFunc, delayAfter, resumeSEQueue)` and `Queue.processAll(promiseFunc, delayBetween, resumeSEQueue)`.
+The most complex functions for the queue are `Queue.processFirst(promiseFunc, delayAfter, resumeSEQueue)` and `Queue.processEach(promiseFunc, delayBetween, resumeSEQueue)`.

 Both return a Promise[[MDN]](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and execute the passed `promiseFunc` with the first element in the queue as parameter.